Persistent Free Volume Governs (Anti)plasticization in Chitosan-Water Mixtures: Results Discussion

 \autoref{fig1}B displays the variation of Young's moduli with increasing water content.
 The simulated moduli reasonably agree with both the magnitude and water-content dependence of the experimental values.
-The material exhibits a notable increase in $E$ from dry polymer to 5 wt.\% water, indicative of antiplasticization (gray shading).
+The material exhibits a notable increase in $E$ from dry polymer to $<$10 wt.\% water, indicative of antiplasticization.
 This is followed by a reduction in $E$ at higher water contents, with a more pronounced decrease above 15 wt.\% water, suggesting a crossover to plasticization.
 The simulated $E$ values are systematically higher than experiment likely due to higher strain rate associated with simulations.
-However, the consistency of trends suggests that the underlying physics of (anti-)plasticization behavior is captured by simulations.
+However, the consistency of trends suggests that the underlying physics of (anti)plasticization behavior is captured by simulations.
+While these results provide clear evidence of (anti)plasticization behavior, the precise composition of the crossover between the two regimes is not resolved by the present data and is beyond the scope of this work.
 Additional results for the bulk modulus, shear modulus, and the Poisson's ratio are included in Supplemental Information Figure S2.
 These mechanical properties generally follow the same trends as the elastic modulus, with the exception of the bulk modulus, which exhibits a delayed transition from antiplasticization to plasticization.